jcoutur/TodoList/README.md

 A simple REST api written in PHP with its unit test.

-The API documentation is under construction
+The API documentation is under construction.